Table of Contents

 - Satin Balls

 Pet food can be confusing.
-There are so many brands of pet food out there, some of them very expensive, all of them with wild claims about being the best and healthiest for your dog, cat, or other pet.
+There are so many brands of cat food and dog food out there, some of them very expensive, all of them with wild claims about being the best and healthiest for your dog, cat, or other pet.
 So how do you choose?
 Join in on the conversation on Earth Clinic to help decide what you should be feeding your pet.
 Is a raw food diet best?
 Have you missed a pet food recall?
 Is the expensive pet food brand really worth it?

 |Raw Food Diet||5 YEAS|